DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 <div style="font-size:0.8rem;">
 Highly likely, as it:<br>
   <ul>
       <li>🟢 1.
-Accounts for God's Sovereign Choice.</li>
+Accounts for God's sovereign choice & free will.</li>
       <li>🟢 2.
-In harmony with Free will via Heisenberg's Uncertainty Principle.</li>
+In harmony with Heisenberg's Uncertainty Principle.</li>
       <li>🟢 3.
-In harmony with Niels Bohr's Indeterministic interpretation.</li>
+In harmony with Niels Bohr's Indeterministic interpretation of quantum theory.</li>
       <li>🟢 4.
 In harmony with David Bohm's deterministic interpretation of quantum theory, known as Bohmian mechanics.</li>
       <li>🟢 5.
 Avoids the <a href="#libertarian-free-will">“intelligibility” objection.</a></li>
   </ul>